-The percentage of eligible/taxonomy-aligned economic activities in terms of capital expenditure is defined as taxonomy-aligned Capex (numerator) divided by total Capex (denominator).

-Total investments consist of additions to tangible and intangible fixed assets made during the year, before depreciation, amortisation and revaluation, including those arising from revaluations and writedowns, and excluding changes in fair value.
-The values include acquisitions of tangible fixed assets (IAS 16), intangible fixed assets (IAS 38), usage rights (IFRS 16) and investment properties (IAS 40).
+The percentage of taxonomy-eligible economic activities in terms of capital expenditure is defined as taxonomy-aligned Capex (numerator) divided by total Capex (denominator).
+Total investments consist of additions to tangible and intangible fixed assets made during the year, before depreciation, amortisation and revaluation, including those arising from revaluations and write-downs, and excluding changes in fair value.
+As indicated in Delegated Act 2021/2178 "disclosure", the values include acquisitions of tangible fixed assets (IAS 16), intangible fixed assets (IAS 38), usage rights (IFRS 16) and investment properties (IAS 40).
 Goodwill is not included in Capex, as it is not defined as an intangible asset under IAS 38.
-For more details on our accounting policies regarding Capex, see the chapter "Summary of Accounting Policies" in the 2022 Annual Report.

-The numerator is "Investment in goods or processes associated with economic activities eligible for the Taxonomy" (Category A, Section 1.2.1 (a) of Annex I to Delegated Act Art.
-8).
+For more details on our accounting policies regarding Capex, see the chapter "Summary of Accounting Policies" in the 2023 Annual Report.
+The numerator is "Investment in goods or processes associated with economic activities eligible for the Taxonomy" (Category A, Section 1.2.1 (a) of Annex I to Delegated Act 2021/2178).